 3. Wall Street Survivor

 You can earn badges and vie for real cash prizes of $2,000 monthly.
 You practice trading and take quizzes to reinforce your knowledge.
+Wall Street Survivor has a cryptocurrency game as well.
 According to their site, they have over 1 million users.
-Wall Street Survivor has a cryptocurrency game as well.

 4. How The Market Works

-This site has been around since 2004 and is good for classes, groups and individuals.
-While tailored toward beginning investors, there are advanced resources that participants can use including Wall Street Analyst ratings, financial news, company financial statements and technical charts.
-You can buy global stocks, mutual funds, ETFs, options and even commodity futures.
-Customization of games, competitions and flexibility in cash balances are all available.
+This site has been around since 2004 and is good for classes, groups, and individuals.
+While tailored toward beginning investors, there are advanced resources that participants can use, including Wall Street Analyst Ratings, financial news, company financial statements, and technical charts.
+You can buy global stocks, mutual funds, ETFs, options, and commodity futures.
+Customization of games, competitions, and flexibility in cash balances are all available.

 5. Investopedia Stock Simulator

-If you are new to investing, stock market games are a great way to gain experience in a simulated setting without risk of losing your own money.
+If you are new to investing, stock market games are a great way to gain experience in a simulated setting without the risk of losing your own money.
 These free games are fun on sites rich in resources to learn at your own pace or as part of a team.

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.